-The members of the Compensation Committee are James R. Kackley, Ralph C. Derrickson and David S. Lundeen.
-No member of the Compensation Committee in 2017 was, or had ever been, an officer or employee of the Company or any of its subsidiaries, or had any substantial business dealings with the Company.
-In addition, no "compensation committee interlocks" existed during 2017, that is no member of the Compensation Committee or the Board was an executive officer of another company on whose compensation committee or board any of the executive officer served.
+The members of the Compensation Committee are Ralph C. Derrickson, David S. Lundeen, and Gary M. Wimberly, who became a member in February 2020, replacing James R. Kackley.
+No member of the Compensation Committee in 2020 was, or had ever been, an officer or employee of the Company or any of its subsidiaries or had any substantial business dealings with the Company.
+In addition, no "Compensation Committee Interlocks" existed during 2020, that is no member of the Compensation Committee or the Board was an executive officer of another company on whose compensation committee or board any of the executive officers served.